mmeest/Firefox-Just-Go-/README.md

 </h3>

 ### Features
-This extension adds button to Firefox browser \
+This extension adds button to Firefox browser when clikcing it will load new tab with page from clipboard.

-when clikcing it will load new tab with page from clipboard.
+# HAPPY CODING !!! :)